ECHO Metadata Standard

 The following three metadata constructs are utilized in the ECHO metadata specification:

 - Collection - A grouping of science data that all come from the same source, such as a modeling group or institution.
 Collections have information that is common across all the granules they contain and a template for describing additional attributes not already part of the metadata model.

 - Granule - The smallest aggregation of data that can be independently managed (described, inventoried, and retrieved).
 Granules have their own metadata model and support values associated with the additional attributes defined by the owning collection.

 - Browse - An image which provides a high-level view of the associated granule or collection metadata item.
 Browse images are not spatially enabled, but are very useful during data discovery and cross-referencing to other granules or collections.

-ECHO's metadata model was derived from the EOSDIS Core System (ECS) metadata model with some extensions.
+ECHO's metadata model was derived from NASA's Earth Observing System Data and Information System (EOSDIS) Core System (ECS) metadata model with some extensions.
 ECS data model in turn was developed in parallel to the Federal Geographic Data Committee (FGDC) model.
 Metadata conformant with ECS or generally with FGDC can be mapped to ECHO.
-Together with the International Organization for Standardization (ISO) 19115 standards for science metadata and the Global Change Master Directory (GCMD) Directory Interchange Format (DIF), the ECHO metadata model formed the basis for the more extensive Unified Metadata Model (UMM) used by CMR.
+Together with the International Organization for Standardization (ISO) 19115 standards for science metadata and NASA's Global Change Master Directory (GCMD) Directory Interchange Format (DIF), the ECHO metadata model formed the basis for the more extensive Unified Metadata Model (UMM) used by CMR.